joshuaseymour/joshuaseymour/README.md

 ---

+## 📈 Network State Vision

+Each archetype is designed to become a thriving network state:
+- **Ascenders:** The wealthiest humans, united by value creation and abundance.
+- **Neothinkers:** The happiest humans, united by knowledge, fulfillment, and positive psychology.
+- **Immortals:** The healthiest humans, united by longevity and self-leadership.
+- **Superachievers:** The luckiest and smartest, uniting all three for maximum impact.

+This vision is inspired by the principles of network states—decentralized, digitally-native, values-aligned communities that can scale globally and deliver real-world impact.

+---

 ## 🤝 Community & Contribution

 - **Open source:** Contributions, feedback, and collaboration are welcome!
 - **Onboarding:** Clear guides, FAQs, and support for every step.
 - **Weekly Zooms:** Join our regular meetings for luck (Sunday), prosperity (Monday), happiness (Wednesday), and longevity (Friday).
 - **DAO governance:** Transparent, participatory decision-making.

+---

+## 🛠️ Tech & Architecture

+- 4 Next.js apps (Vercel projects), sharing a single Supabase PostgreSQL database.
+- Modular monorepo with shared UI, authentication, and analytics.
+- Built for extensibility, transparency, and open collaboration.

 ---